thejasonfile/udacity-fend-memory-game/README.md

 ## Description

 A memory match game built with Javascript.
+This is the project for section 2 in [Udacity's](https://www.udacity.com/) Front-End Nanodegree (FEND) Program.

 Dependencies include:
   * [Font Awesome v 5.0.13](https://fontawesome.com/)